Graduate Certificate in Clinical Research

 Grade of B or higher in each graded course is required for successful completion of the Certificate program.
 It is the responsibility of the student to complete and submit a 'Program Progress Checklist (PDF)' after completion of each course to the Center for Clinical Investigation.

-The coursework for the Certificate is listed on the official CWRU transcript.
-The Certificate itself is issued by the Center for Clinical Investigation.
+The coursework for the Certificate is listed on the student's official CWRU transcript.
+The Certificate itself is issued by the Clinical Research Scholars program.
 Course credits earned could be transferred to fulfill requirements for advanced degrees at CWRU or another institution.

-CRSP 401 (3 credit hours) - Introduction to Clinical Research
+CRSP 401 (3 credit hours offered during the Summer semeter) - Introduction to Clinical Research

 This course is designed to familiarize students with the language and concepts of clinical investigation and statistical computing, as well as provide opportunities for problem-solving and practical application of the information derived from the lectures.
 The material is organized along the internal logic of the research process, beginning with mechanisms of choosing a research question and moving into the information needed to design the protocol, implement it, analyze the findings and draw and disseminate the conclusion(s).

-CRSP 402 (3 credit hours) - Study Design and Epidemiologic Methods
+CRSP 402 (3 credit hours offered during the Fall semester) - Study Design and Epidemiologic Methods

-NURS 630 (3 credit hours) - Advanced Statistics: Linear Models
+NURS 630 (3 credit hours offered during the Fall semester) - Advanced Statistics: Linear Models

-CRSP 603 (2 credit hours) - Research Ethics and Regulation: Emerging Issues and Ongoing Challenges
+CRSP 603 (2 credit hours offered during the Fall semester) - Research Ethics and Regulation: Emerging Issues and Ongoing Challenges

 This course introduces students to the ethical, policy and legal issues raised by research involving human subjects.
 Topics include (among others): regulation and monitoring of research, research in the developing world; research with special populations; stem cell and genetic research; commercialization and conflicts of interest; informed consent; study recruitment; risk-benefit assessment; the use of deception and placebos.